Tony Currie (broadcaster): Career

-He is the director of internet radio station Radio Six International, which syndicates programming to 56 radio stations around the world.
-He presents various weekly shows, including Nothing But The Best and The Lively Lounge.
+From 1963 until his death, Currie ran Radio Six International, which went onto become an internet station and syndicated programming to 56 radio stations around the world.
+He presented various weekly shows, including Nothing But The Best and The Lively Lounge.

 In 1993, Currie led a failed bid for Radio Six to win the new regional FM license for Central Scotland as a 24-hour news and speech station.
 The consortium lost out to Scot FM (now Heart Scotland).

 In 2024, Currie acquired the company name and trademark of Pye Records, and relaunched the label, now based on the Scottish Isle of Lismore, with vinyl records pressed at Sea Bass Vinyl's wind-powered pressing plant in Tranent.
 The relaunched label's first release was Race the Sun by the Tony Currie Orchestra, conducted by Gavin Sutherland (principal guest conductor for the English National Ballet), and Callum Au.
 Race the Sun was conceived to pay tribute to the pop orchestras of the original Pye Records.

+Personal life

+On 26 September 2026, Currie passed away at his home on the Isle of Lismore, surrounded by his family.